dpsenner/mqtt-presentation/src/PRESENTATION.md

 ## MQTT persistent session: mosquitto

 * Persistent session data is stored in memory
-* Persistent session data is Written to disk:
+* Persistent session data is flushed to disk:
-    * When mosquitto closes
+    * When mosquitto terminates gracefully
     * At configurable periodic intervals
 * Data is restored from disk on restart or signal
 * Persistent client expiration is disabled by default